 Mining gold is a very popular business in Chile and its government is very welcoming to international mining companies.
 However, numerous obstacles can stand in the way of your company sharing in the mining profit.
 That being said, obstacles like the application process or the required due diligence can be managed through acquiring a local partner.

 If you would like more information on mining law in Chile, Biz Latin Hub has a group of legal experts that can offer you guidance for your mining business in Chile.
-Contact Allan, our Country Manager and mining specialist at [email protected] for help on getting your business set up in Chile.
+Contact our mining specialists for help on getting your business set up in Chile.